 Introduction to Typography in Photoshop

-Typography simply means to create such an impactful and emphatic typeface (text type) that will grab the attention of the reader instantly.
-Many times text generally gets hidden in the background of the website, ad flyers, promotions and it cannot give as much force to the reader to take the wordings into consideration.
-So typography aka the art of creating a lucrative typeface enables the designer to let the viewer stop and watch important messages.
+Typography simply means creating such an impactful and emphatic typeface (text type) that will grab the reader’s attention instantly.
+Many times text generally gets hidden in the background of the website, ad flyers, promotions, and it cannot give as much force to the reader to take the wordings into consideration.
+So typography, aka the art of creating a lucrative typeface, enables the designer to let the viewer stop and watch important messages.
 We can be as creative with typeface as we want, out of which I will show two really simple examples that are suitable for beginners.

 Examples to Create Typography in Photoshop

 Below are the examples to create Typography in Photoshop:

 This is a popular effect.
 Floral effect typography is used in a lot of festive, wedding type designs and flyers.
 This gives a very subtle yet powerful thematic message and directly gives the viewer a sense of the purpose of that particular font.
 This effect in itself can be done in a number of ways.
 I will show how to do it in a quick, easy and colorful manner.

 Step 1: Try to download a beautiful picture of roses online.
 Open a new document by File then New.
 Now go to File > Place and place our image of roses as shown below.

 Step 2: Go to the Horizontal Type tool.
 Type the text you wish to edit.
 Hit enter.
 You can select any font of your choice.
 I have selected Font: Magneto and font-size: 320.